 41. CSS Author

-Mostly focused on web design and development, CSS Author share a wide variety of posts to help web designers and developers learn new skills.
+Mostly focused on web design and development, CSS Author shares a wide variety of posts to help web designers and developers learn new skills.

 You'll also find plenty of free graphic resources, something which is an excellent bonus.

 eWebDesign is another source of the latest and greatest articles with the latest web news and articles from web design experts.
-Features stories about web design, web development and tutorials.
+Features stories and web design blogs, web development and tutorials.

 It's actually a newsletter, so you get stuff directly into your inbox!